SAMMISolutions/docs/doc_posts/_components/deck-app.md

 #### GetDeck

 Returns the full data for a single deck including all button properties.
+Accepts either `deckId` or `deckName`.

 ```json
 {